Going on a road trip? Preparation and staying safe on the roads go hand in hand to ensure you have a fantastic time on your summer adventure.

 If you want a really safe, relaxing, and enjoyable journey, it’s definitely advisable to take regular breaks.
 This might even mean a stay over at a hotel or inn, offering you the chance to explore the surrounding area.
 Or it might just mean you get a drink and visit the toilet!

 A good idea is to set your alarm clock or reminder up at intervals throughout your planned trip (you could use location-based reminders for this) so you can look out for service stations.
-Depending on where you are, there are several apps that map out nearby stops: Rest Area Locator for Android, or Rest Area Finder for iOS are free for anyone in the US.
+Depending on where you are, there are several apps that map out nearby stops: Rest Area Locator for Android [No longer available], or Rest Area Finder for iOS are free for anyone in the US.
 Alternatively, there are more localised apps, like RAA Rest Stop Locator for South Australia.

 You may just need the bathroom, in which case Toilet Finder (for Android and iOS) is ideal.
 It works on the same basis as Waze in that a community of peers add in new WCs or advise of the ones that aren’t there anymore.
 It boasts some 60,000 toilets and details whether they’re free to use and if there’s disabled access.
 However, it doesn’t tell you in which organisation the toilets are located — and if you need to buy something to use them!

 Perhaps it’s just a change of scenery you need: a nice walk in the park would do, right?
-My Parx (available for iOS and Android) covers a wide range of places, including the US, Australia, Mexico, and New Zealand.
+My Parx (available for iOS [No longer available] and Android [No longer available]) covers a wide range of places, including the US, Australia, Mexico, and New Zealand.
 It’s constantly expanding, and developer Two Bulls works with park authorities to deliver up-to-date info.
 What’s more, it includes some stunning photos, and you don’t really need Internet access as you can download details of the parks for offline use.

 Admittedly, there are huge gaps when it comes to the places it covers.
 The nearest park to me, for instance, is apparently over 90km away, and the one after that is a whole ocean away: Central Park in New York!